Rads-cw/smart-pool-safety-system/README.md

 The system combines multiple sensors and actuators to monitor pool conditions and respond automatically to potential hazards.

+## Project Purpose

+This project demonstrates how an embedded system can combine environmental monitoring with automated safety responses in a swimming pool prototype.

 ## Features

 - Waterproof ultrasonic sensing for possible drowning detection